shameerkc/docker-bugzilla-sqlite/README.md

 Docker Bugzilla using SQLite
 ============================

-Configure a running Bugzilla system using Docker
+Configure a running Bugzilla system using Docker.
+The project is built on top of the existing [https://github.com/bugzilla/docker-bugzilla-dev](https://github.com/bugzilla/docker-bugzilla-dev) project, with the only difference being that instead of MySQL, Sqlite is used as the internal Database.

 ## Features

-* Running latest Centos
+* Sqlite is used as the internal DB.
+* Please refer [Parent Project](https://github.com/bugzilla/docker-bugzilla-dev) for more details
 * Preconfigured with initial data and test product
-* Running Apache2 and MySQL Community Server 5.6
-* Code resides in `/var/www/html/bugzilla` and can be updated, diffed, and branched using standard git commands

 ## How to install Docker